>> The following article is a guest article by Martina Klinkowski.

 Technical requirements

-• In the Obsidian settings: External extensions must be allowed (i.e. Restricted mode is switched off).
-Then click on the browse button under ‘Community extensions’ and search for the plugin ‘Zotero Integration’ by mgmeyers.
+- In the Obsidian settings: External extensions must be allowed (i.e., restricted mode must be turned off).
+Then click on the browse button under ‘Community Extensions’ and search for the plugin ‘Zotero Integration’ by mgmeyers.

 In the Obsidian settings under ‘External extensions’ you will find the option to search through all plugins.
 Here you can search for and install the Zotero Integration plugin.